Best Countries for Forex Trading?

 • Malaysia

 There has been a growing interest in trade in Malaysia.
-Malaysia’s central bank, The Bank Negara Malaysia manages the country’s local currency called the Ringgit.
+Malaysia’s central bank, The Bank Negara Malaysia, manages the country’s local currency called the Ringgit.
 The Securities Commission Malaysia regulates the capital market.

 Forex trading in Malaysia is legal.
 However, you must only use brokers and platforms that are licensed and legally registered.
 The tax system in Malaysia is different from most countries.
 Instead of a residential tax, they use a territorial tax system.
 This means any income generated outside of Malaysia is not taxable.
 Malaysia does not have capital gains taxes on equities.
 It also abolished this tax on real estate in 2007.
 Malaysia has a high population of expatriates.
 Most people understand and speak English well.
-The country offers a comfortable life without a high price making it a very attractive option for all forex traders.
+The country offers a comfortable life without a high price, making it a desirable option for all forex traders.
 Learn more about forex market hours in Malaysia.

 • Panama